project-tsurugi/metadata-manager/README.md

     The default database name is `tsurugi`.
     How to change the database name.

-     1. Change the database name in the `sql / ddl.sql` file.
+     1. Change the database name in the `sql/ddl.sql` file.
         > CREATE DATABASE *`database-name`* LC_COLLATE 'C' LC_CTYPE 'C' ENCODING 'UTF8' template=template0;
         >
         > \c *`database-name`*